Ayu-commits/awesome-c/README.md

 ## Graphics ##

-Programmatic manipulation of graphics in C; if you want to make a GUI, the Graphical User Interface section has what you need.
+Programmatic manipulation of graphics in C; if you want to make a GUI, the The graphical User Interface section has what you need.

 * [AssetKit][571] 🎨 3D asset importer/exporter/util library based on COLLADA/glTF specs [``MIT``][MIT]
 * [Cairo][384] - 2D graphics library. [``LGPL-2.1-only``][LGPL-2.1-only] or [``MPL-1.1``][385].